mozzieongit/VoiceMeeter-Unified-Remote-Controller/README.md

 # VM-Unified-Remote
-Unified Remote for Voicemeeter Banana
+Unified Remote for Voicemeeter Banana (Works also with Normal VoiceMeeter or with Potato; but with Potato M.C. buttons won't work)

 INSTALLATION: (German)